Aya Homei

 Biography

 I obtained my MA and PhD in history of science, technology and medicine at the University of Manchester.
-Then, I did a post-doctoral research at the Centre for the History of Science, Technology and Medicine at the University of Manchester, and then a research and teaching associate at the Department of East Asian Studies at Cambridge University and the Needham Research Institute before arriving at Manchester.
+Then, I did a post-doctoral research at the Centre for the History of Science, Technology and Medicine at the University of Manchester, and a research and teaching associate at the Department of East Asian Studies at Cambridge University and the Needham Research Institute before arriving at Manchester.
 At Manchester, I was first a Wellcome Trust Research Fellow before assuming the current position.

 Research interests